stleerh/documents/blogs/rtt/round_trip_time.md

 By: Dushyant Behl and Julien Pinsonneau

-In OCP ensuring efficient packet delivery is crucial for maintaining smooth communication between applications.
+In OCP, ensuring efficient packet delivery is crucial for maintaining smooth communication between applications.
 However, due to various factors such as network congestion, misconfigured systems, or hardware limitations, connections may become slow, impacting overall performance.